-It’s an oversimplification, but Maslow’s Hierarchy of Needs says that you can figure out how people will behave at any moment by looking at their underlying needs.
-Maslow believed a starving person would attend to finding food first, putting aside every other consideration including social niceties.
+It’s an oversimplification, but Maslow’s Hierarchy of Needs says that you can figure out how people will behave by looking at their underlying needs.
+Maslow believed a starving person would find food first, putting aside every other consideration, including social niceties.

-While Maslow’s theory has its uses, most modern management experts and psychologists regard it with suspicion.
+Maslow’s theory has its uses.
+Yet most modern management experts and psychologists regard it with suspicion.
 One obvious criticism is that the hierarchy doesn’t take into account acts of selflessness, bravery, charity and heroism.

 You might ask yourself why some German citizens hid Jews from the Nazis.
-Or why starving servicemen in Japanese prisoner of war camps would give up their own food supplies to help the weak and dying.
-But then most economists and biologists would also find these seemingly irrational acts hard to explain.
+Or why starving soldiers in Japanese prisoner of war camps would give up their own food supplies to help the weak and dying.
+But then most economists and biologists would also find what look like irrational acts hard to explain.

 And we can all think of examples of filmmakers, musicians and other artists whose creativity dried up when they hit the big time.
-Years ago I worked as a music journalist and discovered that many financially challenged rock bands would deliver a brilliant first album, score a huge contract and then wallow self-indulgently in the studio for album number two.
+Years ago I worked as a music journalist.
+I discovered that many rock bands would deliver a brilliant first album, score a huge contract, then wallow self-indulgently in the studio for album number two.
 Many never got the opportunity to make a third record.

 Jim Clemmer and Art MacNeil make an important criticism of Maslow’s Hierarchy of Needs theory in their book “Leadership skills for Every Manager” (ISBN 0861889630).
-The book is out of print, but you may find a copy of it in a decent university library (If you’ve got it and no longer want it, get in touch with me).
+The book is out of print.
+But you may find a copy of it in a university library (If you’ve got it and no longer want it, get in touch with me).

 We’ll leave these debates for the academics.
-In my opinion, the important thing about Maslow’s idea is that it is a good, maybe crude, starting point for understanding what drives other people.
-From our point of view, managing and motivating other Knowledge Workers, the Hierarchy of Needs provides a useful template that sometimes, but not always, helps to explain how and why people behave.
+The important thing about Maslow’s idea is that it is a good, maybe crude, starting point for understanding what drives other people.
+From our point of view, managing and motivating others, the Hierarchy of Needs is a useful template that sometimes, not always, helps to explain how and why people behave.